Yuyz0112/syncit/docs/design.md

 event_3 @1096
 ```

-Although the time of transportation of events are different and sometimes may cause a wrong order, the buffer component can re-order the events and schedule them with the right time interval, which guarantees the replay's correctness.
+Although the time of transportation of events is different and sometimes may cause a wrong order, the buffer component can re-order the events and schedule them with the right time interval, which guarantees the replay's correctness.

 The buffer component also checks whether there are some missing chunks in the op-log.
 If so, it will require the missing chunks to be sent again.

 ### The Transporter Component

-Syncit abstract the data layer between the source and the target as a generic transporter component.
-The transporter component only defines the interface, and we can implement a transporter component in any technology.
+Syncit abstracts data layer between the source and the target as a generic transporter component.
+The transporter component only defines the interface, and can be implemented in any way.

 For example, we have already implemented several transporter components in Syncit: